pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 |         └─TableScan_9      | 10000.00 | cop[tikv] | table:t, range:[-inf,+inf], keep order:false, stats:pseudo |
 +----------------------------+----------+-----------+------------------------------------------------------------+
 ```
-Notice that WindowExec implements grouping in a "streaming" manner.
-So if data source is not sorted on the `PARTITION BY` columns, a `SortExec` would be enforced.
-Moreover, `SORT BY` clause in window operator requires similar property of data source.

-The `PhysicalShuffle` is inserted when the following conditions are met:

-- The variable for the operator to be executing in parallel manner is enable.
-As to window operator, the value of variable `tidb_window_concurreny` should be more than 1.
-- The NDV (number of dinstict value) of `PARTITION BY` columns should be more than 1.
-- The parallel should be effective enough.
-As to window operator, when the child of window operator meets the property requirement (i.e. enforced sorting is not necessary), the parallel is not effective enough.
-See "Benchmarks" for detail.
+At the same time, imporant information is collected for later steps:

+- Data source to be spited on.
+Saves reference to Physical Plan of data source in `PhysicalShuffle.DataSource`.
+- Children plans to execute in parallel manner.
+Saves reference to tail of children plans chain in `PhysicalShuffle.Tail`.
+- Splitter type and arguments.

 ### Building Executor

-In this step, the Shuffle Executor and important members are constructed.
-Important members include: Window executors and Sort executors in each partition,  Partition Splitter.
+Using the information saved in `PhysicalShuffle`, we build the executors and members (e.g. the Splitter) of `ShuffleExec`.

+The original `Shuffle -> Window -> Sort -> DataSource`, will be separated for multi-threading executing:
+    ==> `Shuffle`: for main thread
+    ==> `Window -> Sort -> shuffleWorker`: for worker threads
+    ==> `DataSource`: for `fetchDataAndSplit` thread

-Moveover, a special stub executor is built to be child of Window executor (or Sort executor if exists).
-This stub executor is actually the shuffle worker in the same partition, which fetches tuples from data source, and feeds to Window and Sort executor.
+(_The `shuffleWorker` also acts as the child of `Sort`, fetches tuples from `fetchDataAndSplit` thread, and feeds to Window and Sort executor in the same partition_).

 ### Executing

-The steps of Shuffle Executor:
+The steps of Shuffle Executor `ShuffleExec`:

 1. It fetches chunks from `DataSource`.
 2. It splits tuples from `DataSource` into N partitions (only "split by hash" is implemented so far).